 Culture, language, and other barriers mean that I won’t—and never will—understand the problems of Burundi like Burundians do.

 However, in many places including Burundi, those who understand the situation the best, have had severely limited access to training and education.
 Somehow these two pieces—required for any decent solution—must come together.

 First, we can come and serve alongside local partners.
 Physicians who ensure safe deliveries for both mother and child, academic administrators helping to direct fledging institutions, engineers who oversee construction—we do those things that we have been trained to do together with our local colleagues.

-In the case of Serge in Burundi, working together with our key local partners—Hope Africa University and Kibuye Hope Hospital—our teams can have a significant impact on helping others to accomplish what they want to do.
+In the case of Serge missionaries in Burundi, working together with our key local partners—Hope Africa University and Kibuye Hope Hospital—our teams can have a significant impact on helping others to accomplish what they want to do.

 These partnerships develop over years and become very fruitful as we gain a deeper understanding of local culture, develop trust, and transfer skills.
 All of this provides the two parts necessary:

-Understanding of the true problem; and The knowledge and skills to address the problem.
+Understanding of the true problem AND The knowledge and skills to address the problem.

-A single physician can only treat so many patients — however, if he or she assists in the training of new doctors the impact can be literally hundreds of times greater.
+A single physician can only treat so many patients — however if he or she assists in the training of new doctors the impact can be literally hundreds of times greater.